17-21 October 2017

 As earthquake prone cities, Christchurch, Wellington, and Sendai, Japan share common ground through recent experience.
 These cities are now looking to build earthquake resilience and create ‘resilient cities’.
 But how do we create stronger communities, and what is the role of art and urban design in building these cities?

-In its negotiation of public space and public arts development work Urban Dream Brokerage is assisting Shared Lines: Wellington.
-The event brings artists already effected by earthquake to the capital to encourage new discussion.
-It is a week-long series of art displays, talks, performances, and workshops, with artists from Japan, Christchurch and Kaikoura sharing their experience, knowledge and work in building resilience alongside the business and city planning sectors.
+In its negotiation of public space and public arts development work Urban Dream Brokerage assisted Shared Lines: Wellington.
+The event brought artists already effected by earthquake to the capital to encourage new discussion.
+It was a week-long series of art displays, talks, performances, and workshops, with artists from Japan, Christchurch and Kaikoura sharing their experience, knowledge and work in building resilience alongside the business and city planning sectors.
 The programme seeks to ‘earthquake strengthen’ the Wellington arts community.

-Artist talks and panel discussions will be held at Adam Auditorium (City Gallery Wellington) on Tuesday evening, 17 October, and an exhibition and many other events will be held at Thistle Hall Gallery, upper Cuba Street.
-Three Japanese artists have been invited to exhibit alongside eight Christchurch and three Kaikoura based artists.
-Yasuaki Igarashi's major public artwork 'Sora-Ami: Knitting the Sky' will be installed in several locations in the city.
+Yasuaki Igarashi's major public artwork 'Sora-Ami: Knitting the Sky' was installed in the Wellington waterfront lagoon (a separate story on this work can be read here), with a partnership with Taranaki Whanaui, Wellington Waterfront, Willis Bond and the assistance of Goldfish Creative.
+Well attended artist talks and panel discussions were held at Adam Auditorium (City Gallery Wellington) on Tuesday evening, 17 October, and an exhibition and many other events will be held at Thistle Hall Gallery, upper Cuba Street histed by a collective of artists.
+Three Japanese artists exhibited alongside eight Christchurch and three Kaikoura based artists.
+Yasuaki Igarashi's major public artwork 'Sora-Ami: Knitting the Sky' was installed in the Wellington waterftont lagoon.
+A seperate story on this work is here.

 With the increasing number and severity of natural disaster and humanitarian crises faced by towns and cities around the Pacific Rim, we need new ways to discuss and respond in ways that sees the community work alongside the decision-makers in emergency preparedness, disaster relief and rebuilding efforts.
 Engineers, property developers, architects, city planners and bureaucrats are invited to participate in panel discussions with artists.